redcatphp/stylize/README.md

  The hybride PHP mixins allow you to get your parameters passed to *include* as php variables in *mixin* declaration and using a different syntax for *include* parameters.
  The syntax of hybride php mixins parameters is simple: the separator is the comma "*,*" and no quotes are required, all parameters will be automaticaly typed.
  The difference in declaration is that you have to use a "*@?*" instead of "*@*" and same for *include*: "*@?mixin *" instead of "*@mixin *" and "*@?include *" instead of "*@include *".
- Let's take an example of declaration (the grid from [Surikat SCSS Toolbox](http://wildsurikat.com/css-toolbox)):
+ Let's take an example of declaration (the grid from [RedCat's SCSS Toolbox](http://redcatphp.com/css-toolbox)):
 ```scss
 @import "include/grid.reset-star";
 @?mixin grid{<?